 Information about redress for mis-sold PPI is available on the website of the Financial Ombudsman.
 All reputable lenders carry information about how to make a retrospective claim.

-Summary: Current Interest Rates
+Summary: Current Interest Rates on Personal Loans

 In this article, Personal Loans Now helps you understand personal loan interest rates by looking at compound interest and APR.
 Compound interest is added to loans.
 APR is used to compare rates for loans.
 Furthermore, we compared monthly interest rates versus APR and that usually, lenders offer higher rates than the representative APR.
 We also looked at the effect on interest rates for missed repayments.
 Finally, we discussed the Payment Protection Insurance and personal loans.